CISSY-XIAOCHENYUAN/cissy-research-group/content/post/23-08-zhiyaoxie-noise/index.md

 - "Chan-Tong Lam"
 - "Guoheng Huang"
 ---
-A Noise Convolution Network for Tampering Detection is accepted in *32nd International Conference on Artificial Neural Networks* (ICANN 2023)
+A Noise Convolution Network for Tampering Detection is accepted in *32nd International Conference on Artificial Neural Networks* (ICANN 2023) [CCF C]
 <!--more-->